 You need to determine how much money you need to consolidate debt.
 You should add up the total amount of your existing debts, additional charges for prepayment, and other conditions for borrowing such a big amount.

-3) Fix a loan term
+3) Fix the loan term

 4) Look for additional charges